Sam-Max/rcmltb/README.md

 - Link/Torrent/Magnets/Mega to cloud
 - Mirror to local (no cloud)
 - Mirror to multiple clouds at the same time.
-- Files in batch from Telegram restricted channels
+- Files in batch from Telegram private/restricted channels
 - Links in batch
 - Queue system

 ### Leech
+- Link/Torrent/Magnets/Mega to Telegram
-- Files in batch from Telegram restricted channels
+- Files in batch from Telegram private/restricted channels
 - Links in batch

 ### Others
 - Index support (rclone index for all remotes)
 - Load/overwrite rclone.conf file from bot
-- Added pyrogram support
+- Multizip mirror and leech
+- Extract and Zip link/file from Telegram to cloud
+- Extract and Zip folder/file from cloud to Telegram
+- Refactor of code to use pyrogram and not ptb library

 ### From Base Repository
 - Link/Torrent/Magnets/Mega to Telegram
-- Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine
 - Mongo Database support
 - Save owner settings
 - Save user settings, including thumbnails.